tecoholic/docs-oxd-3.0.1/sources/index.md

 # oxd
-Gluu offers commercial OAuth 2.0 client software called oxd to make securing and integrating applications with the Gluu Server easier.

-If you're using the Gluu Server as an OpenID Connect Provider (OP), your application can use any client software that implements the open standards the Gluu Server supports.
-However, you may want to consider using oxd because:
+To make integrating applications with the Gluu Server (or any standard OpenID Connect Provider, like Google) fast, easy, and secure, Gluu offers commercial OAuth 2.0 client software called [oxd](http://oxd.gluu.org).
+Your application(s) can use any client software that implements the open standards the Gluu Server supports, however you may want to consider using oxd because:

 1. oxd is super-easy to use;
 2. We keep updating oxd to address the latest OAuth 2.0 security knowledge;